Robaina/Pynteny/docs/index.md

 ## Examples

 There are some Jupyter notebooks with examples of how to use Pynteny's command-line interface as well as its Python API.
-Check them out in the [documentation](examples) or in the [GitHub repo](https://github.com/Robaina/Pynteny/tree/master/docs/examples).
+Check them out here in the examples section or in the [GitHub repo](https://github.com/Robaina/Pynteny/tree/master/docs/examples).
 ## Citation

 If you use this software, please cite it as below: